atmark-techno/armadillo-x2-rtos-demo/README.md

 We use the NXP mcuxpresso sdk for this example.

 Commands below are listed with either a `ATDE$` or `armadillo#` prompt.
 The ATDE virtual machine can be downloaded on the [Armadillo site (ja)](https://armadillo.atmark-techno.com/resources/software/atde/atde-v9).
-The armadillo-x2-rtos-demo clone directory has been shortened to "demo" for brievty.
+The armadillo-x2-rtos-demo clone directory has been shortened to "demo" in prompts for brievty.

 First, install requirements (~200MB download, ~2GB on disk)